Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 Why Location Matters: The DFW Advantage

-Working with a local firm like AG Freideman means we understand the specific nuances of the North Texas economy.
+Working with a local CPA like AG Freideman means we understand the specific nuances of the North Texas economy.
 We know the difference between the municipal requirements in Dallas versus the rapidly developing suburbs of Collin County.
-We understand that your "office" is often a pickup truck on I-35, and you need accounting solutions that are mobile, cloud-based, and efficient.
+We understand that your “office” is often a pickup truck on I-35, and you need accounting solutions that are mobile, cloud-based, and efficient.

 Similar Posts